 Laikipia district is home to many large scale cattle farms.
 Wildlife and cattle mix peacefully, and now that many ranches have been converted to game reserves, all wildlife is thriving in the area, including many endangered species like wild dogs and rhino.

-Students will spend their time in Kenya immersed in an intensive field experience studying ecology, evolution, and behavior in one of the world’s most biologically spectacular settings.
-In addition to gaining sophisticated training in fieldwork, hypothesis-driven biological research, and scientific writing and presentation, the course gives participants many opportunities to observe and study organisms ranging from acacia ants to giraffes, go-away-birds to zebras.
+In addition to gaining sophisticated training in fieldwork, hypothesis-driven biological research, and scientific writing and presentation, the course gives participants many opportunities to observe and study a diversity of plants, animals, and their interactions.
 Lectures include core topics in ecology and evolution with emphasis on African animals and ecosystems.

 Only six percent of Africa's land is protected, and these areas are rarely large enough to sustain wildlife populations.
 Mostly, wildlife must share land with people who also face survival challenges.
 This course will explore how wildlife and people interact in Kenya, where new approaches to conservation are being developed and implemented.
 Lectures will cover the ecology of tropical grasslands and first principles underlying conservation and management of these landscapes.
 Field trips and projects will examine the dynamics between human actions and biodiversity conservation.